attogram/shared-media-api/docs/about.rst

 About shared-media-api v0.9
 ===========================

-``shared-media-api`` is a MediaWiki API wrapper that easily gets Category and File information into simple PHP arrays.
+``shared-media-api`` is a MediaWiki Query API wrapper that easily gets Category and File information into simple PHP arrays.
 Fine-tuned for WikiMedia Commmons.

 .. image:: https://travis-ci.org/attogram/shared-media-api.svg?branch=master